 - Perform lab and hospital designated competency assessments.

 - Adhere to established laboratory procedures and policies.

 - Participate in the continuous improvement process and continuing education for lab personnel.

 In order to be considered for this position the applicant must have met or will have met all the required qualifications prior to the start date of employment.

-- Bachelor of Science degree in Medical Laboratory Science or biological science is required as well as certification as a Medical Laboratory Scientist or Medical Technologist or eligible to be certified by BOC.
-Specialized laboratories may accept a Bachelor’s degree in a biological science with certification eligibility in that laboratory.
+Bachelor's degree in Medical Technology or biological science is required as well as certification as a Medical Laboratory Scientist or Medical Technologist or eligible to be certified by BOC.

 - MLS or specialty certification is highly desired, and may be a consideration in highly specialized laboratories